-The SFWIB, through its competitive procurement process, is soliciting proposals to select organizations to develop and fully implement a menu of services to qualified In-School (connected) and Out of School (disconnected) youth in Monroe County.
+The SFWIB, through its competitive procurement process, is soliciting proposals to select organizations to develop and fully implement a menu of services to qualified In School youth.

-The role of the Youth Services Provider(s) is to oversee, maintain compliance and provide services to youth that includes year-round education, short-term training and employment programs to WIOA eligible low-income/economically disadvantaged and high risk youth ages 14-24 residing in Monroe Counties.
+The role of the Youth Services Provider(s) is to oversee, maintain compliance and provide services to youth that includes year-round education, short-term training and employment programs to WIOA eligible low-income/economically disadvantaged and high risk youth ages 16-24 residing in Miami-Dade County.

 In addition to the requirements listed below, each proposal for these services must evidence the respondent's track record and successful performance in delivering the solicited or comparable services.
-Each respondent must also have, and document in its proposal, an in-depth knowledge of the fiscal, administrative and programmatic requirements of youth services' programs and the multiple funding streams utilized by the SFWIB.
+Each respondent must also have, and document in its proposal, an in-depth knowledge of the fiscal, administrative and programmatic requirements of youth services' programs.